 Project HOPE's work in India began in 2007 when we launched the four-year India Diabetes Educator Project, the first large-scale program to train health professionals in India in best practices for prevention and treatment of diabetes.
 More than 3,600 health professionals were trained through the program.

 Building on the success of the India Diabetes Educator Project, Project HOPE launched a groundbreaking online diabetes education course in 2013.The India Diabetes Educator E-Learning Program (IDEEL) is packaged as a self-paced, online learning program, which is enhanced by a minimum 15-day clinical internship under the guidance of an endocrinologist and a diabetes educator.
-The program has been endorsed by International Diabetes Federation (IDF) for the second consecutive year.
+The program has been endorsed by International Diabetes Federation (IDF).
 The IDEEL program aims to train 4,500 diabetes educators annually in India.

 Cheena Malhotra aims to provide a more skilled health care workforce in India.